nnworkspace/elan/60-tests/README.md

 - and long-term auditability without exposing internal attack surfaces.

-## What belongs in this folder
+## What belongs in this folder (or a top-level test repository)

-The artefacts in this folder describe **what must be true of the system** at a system or component boundary.
+Artefacts in this folder describe **what must be true of the system** and provide structured, automation-ready representations of those assurances at system or component boundaries.

 They typically cover: